flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 ### No trademark violations

-Your app must not violate any trademarks.
+Your app should not violate any trademarks.
 This includes the name, icon, and summary.
 For example, if your app is a Telegram client or web wrapper, it should not be called "Telegram for Linux" or use the official Telegram icon.
 Instead, it should have its own identity (e.g. "Paper Plane", with a custom icon).
 If it's made clear that it's a third party client it can be ok to mention the original service (e.g. "Tally for Plausible"), but in most cases it should be avoided.

 ### Managed by app author